The 2022 NeuroTech application is now closed.

-In addition to basic information about the student applicant and their chosen mentors, the application consists of six further components:
+In addition to basic information about the student applicant and their chosen mentors, the application consists of five further components:

-Statements of support from both your primary and secondary mentors: Once you discuss your training and research plans and your interest in participating in the NeuroTech program with your primary and secondary advisors, they must complete and sign the Primary Faculty Mentor Statement of Support and Secondary Faculty Mentor Statement of Support forms, which you must submit as part of your application.
+Statements of support from both your primary and secondary mentors: Once you discuss your training and research plans and your interest in participating in the NeuroTech program with your primary mentor, they must complete and sign the Primary Faculty Mentor Statement of Support for you to submit.
+If you have identified a secondary mentor, we also strongly encourage you to discuss and complete the Secondary Faculty Mentor Statement of Support with them.

 NeuroTech trainees have access to a variety of community engagement activities to aide them in building personal connections with other interdisciplinary scientists and achieving their research, training and career goals.
 Applicants should address which components they would like to be involved in within the community contribution section of their application.

 The Center for Mind, Brain, Computation and Technology hosts a seminar series throughout the year, typically on a biweekly basis, that reflects the diversity of scientific approaches for studying the mind and brain.
 These seminars include a mix of Stanford faculty, faculty from other institutions and researchers outside of academia.
 Additionally, advanced student members present as part of the seminar series.

 Annually, the Center hosts a symposium related to a specific theme relevant to the scientific goals of the community.
 Information about past symposia can be found here.

 Student leadership opportunities